Freedom of religion in Africa by country: Malawi

 The constitution of Malawi prohibits discrimination based on religion and provides for freedom of conscience, religion, belief, and thought; it also specifies that eliminating religious intolerance is a goal of education in Malawi.

 In the past, religious pluralism has been enshrined by Malawi society, and members of Christian, Muslim, and Hindu faiths regularly engage in business and civil society together.

 Religious instruction is mandatory in public primary schools, with no opt-out provision, and is available as an elective in public secondary schools.
 In some schools, the religious curriculum is a Christian-oriented “Bible knowledge” course, while in others it is an interfaith “moral and religious education” course drawing from the Christian, Islamic, Hindu, and Baháʼí faiths.
 According to the law, local school management committees, elected at parent-teacher association meetings, decide on which religious curriculum to use.
 Private Christian and Islamic schools offer religious instruction in their respective faiths.
 Hybrid “grant-aided” schools are managed by private, usually religious, institutions, but their teaching staffs are paid by the government.
 In exchange for this financial support, the government chooses a significant portion of the students who attend.
 At grant-aided schools, a board appointed by the school's operators decides whether the “Bible knowledge” or the “moral and religious education” curriculum will be used.

 Rastafarian children face obstacles to obtaining education, as school children in Malawi are generally required to shave their heads, and Rastafarian religious practice requires them to wear dreadlocks.
 This has resulted in several Rastafarian children being denied access to public schools, although the majority concede to shaving their heads and complying with the school's rules.
-In 2020, the High Court Of Malawi issued an injunction compelling the Ministry fo Education to enrol all Rastafarian children in school; this was completed by the end of 2021.
+In 2020, the High Court Of Malawi issued an injunction compelling the Ministry of Education to enroll all Rastafarian children in school; this was completed by the end of 2021.